dragonflydb/dragonfly/README.md

 For more detailed differences between this and Redis implementations [see here](doc/differences.md).

 ### Native Http console and Prometheus compatible metrics
-By default Dragonfly also allows http access on its main TCP port (6379).
-That's right, you can use for Redis protocol and for HTTP protocol - type of protocol is determined automatically during the connection initiation.
+By default Dragonfly allows http access via its main TCP port (6379).
+That's right, you can connect to Dragonfly via Redis protocol and via HTTP protocol - the server recognizes the protocol  automatically during the connection initiation.
 Go ahead and try it with your browser.
 Right now it does not have much info but in the future we are planning to add there useful debugging and management info.
 If you go to `:6379/metrics` url you will see some prometheus compatible metrics.

 Important!
 Http console is meant to be accessed within a safe network.
 If you expose Dragonfly's TCP port externally, it is advised to disable the console with `--http_admin_console=false` or `--nohttp_admin_console`.